 In my opinion, if you really want to pick up the phone without thinking about it, you might need to look at your core beliefs.
 You can read more about core beliefs here (it’s a post on CBT, and core beliefs are halfway down the page!).
 If you don’t want to read about them in-depth now, you can think of core beliefs as the guiding force behind things you do (except that you are not aware of them!)

 - Not capable

-As you go about your day you’re not really aware that you have core beliefs.
-You don’t wakeup in the morning and think I wonder what my core belief is and how it’s going to affect me today, but they are there, guiding everything that you do.
+As you go about your day, you’re not really aware that you have core beliefs.
+You don’t wake up in the morning and think I wonder what my core belief is and how it will affect me today, but they are there, guiding everything you do.

-For example, if you believe that you’re not confident and that you’re not capable, you won’t have the confidence to just make a phone call without thinking about it.
-Your core belief would expect you to get it wrong or mess up, hence you will feel the need to prepare for beforehand to prevent the phone-call being a disaster.
+For example, if you believe that you’re not confident and that you’re not capable, you won’t have the confidence to make a phone call without thinking about it.
+Your core belief would expect you to get it wrong or mess up.
+Hence you will feel the need to prepare beforehand to prevent the phone call from being a disaster.

 I hope you are beginning to see that it’s not just something simple as not being able to make a phone call without preparation.
 It’s not about the phone call as much about what you really believe about yourself.